-1. The President's Cabinet provides oversight and direction to emergency management and approves policies.

-- 2. The Incident Commander, Vice President of Enrollment and Marketing and Communication, is responsible to manage the Emergency Operations Team.
+- 1. The President's Executive Team provides oversight and direction to emergency management and approves policies. - 2.
+The Incident Commander is responsible to manage the Emergency Operations Team.
 Depending on the nature of the emergency, the Incident Commander mobilizes the Emergency Operations Team.
 Team members are instructed to report to a designated emergency operations center.
-An emergency operation center is determined based on the type of emergency. - 3.
-The Emergency Operations Team oversees operations, responses, and communication.
-The Incident Commander receives and disseminates pertinent information to the President, President's Cabinet, and the Emergency Operations Team.
+An emergency operation center is determined based on the type of emergency.

+3. The Emergency Operations Team oversees operations, responses, and communication.
+The Incident Commander receives and disseminates pertinent information to the President, President's Executive Team, and the Emergency Operations Team.
 The President communicates with members of the Board.
 Communication with students is coordinated by the Vice President for Student Development.
-Communication with the public and the media and student parents is coordinated through the Director of Design and Marketing.
-Communication with emergency services (e.g. fire department, police department, building management, Office of Emergency Management NYC OEM, etc.) is coordinated by the Director of Facilities.
-Communication with faculty members is coordinated by the Associate Professor of Humanities.
+Communication with the public and the media and student parents is coordinated through the Director of Strategic Communication.
+Communication with emergency services (e.g. fire department, police department, building management, Office of Emergency Management - NYC OEM, etc.) is coordinated by the Director of Facilities.
+Communication with faculty members is coordinated by the Associate Professor of Biblical and Theological Studies.
 The Director of Information Technology supports the process.
 The Director of Human Resources coordinates communication with staff and staff spouses.
-The Academic Program Development Manager is responsible to communicate with students studying oversees.
+The Director of Academic Advising is responsible to communicate with students studying oversees.